emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         In a register-based hardware architecture, the current activation record is typically partially stored in registers.

-        :term:`Closures <closure>` and :term:`continuations
+        :term:`Closures` and :term:`continuations` are specializations
-        <continuation>` are specializations of activation records in
+        of activation records in support of particular language features of :term:`LISP`, :term:`Scheme` and related
-        support of particular language features of :term:`LISP`, :term:`Scheme` and related languages.
+        languages.

         .. relevance::